meshcloud/meshcloud-docs/docs/meshstack.configuration.md

 The GCD Service User needs read access to the [GCD Directory API](https://developers.google.com/admin-sdk/directory/v1/get-start/getting-started).

-### Motto of the Day
+### Message of the Day

-Operators can configure an optional "motto of the day" to be displayed in meshPanel.
+Operators can configure an optional "message of the day" to be displayed in meshPanel.
-This is useful to communicate important information such as newly available cloud plaforms or known issues to every user visiting meshPanel.
+This is useful to communicate important information such as newly available cloud platforms or known issues to every user visiting meshPanel.

 Note that Platform Operators can also use [platform notifications](./administration.platforms.md#platform-notifications) as an alternative to target messages only at users that consume a specific cloud platform.